UoM-RAICo1/raico-docs/source/robots/Arms/KukaLbrIiwa/ProgrammingMode.rst

     3. In :guilabel:`Laptop1-Lenovo T14s` make sure to read ``section 6.4``, Creating the FRI client application (C++), page 41`` of the manual ``kuka_FRI_PL-2303HX product brochure 011706.pdf`` (file accessible via :guilabel:`SunriseWorkbench -> Help -> Help Contents`.
 The file ``FastRobotInterface_Client_Source/FRI-Client-SDK_Cpp.zip`` can be found on :guilabel:`SunriseWorkbench -> PackageExplorer -> right click on FastRobotInterface_Client_Source -> select Properties -> take a look at Location`.
 Now, Open Win10 Explorer, then go to the Location indicated above, copy the file ``FRI-Client-SDK_Cpp.zip`` somewhere on :guilabel:`Laptop2-Lenovo P15` or alternatively on a usb stick.
     4. In :guilabel:`Laptop2-Lenovo P15` Unzip the archive ``FRI-Client-SDK_Cpp.zip`` somewhere on the local ssd, then open the file ``build/MSVisualStudio2010/FRIClientSDK.sln`` in :program:`Visual Studio Community 2022`, e.g. by double-clicking that file.
 A pop-up message might appear saying `One or more projects in the solution were not loaded correctly…`.
 Just ``click OK``.
 Then, click OK in case window appears (see :numref:`fig_kuka_vs2010`).
 Click the ``green Play`` button to run the program LBRJointSineOverlay (see :numref:`fig_kuka_run_program`).
     5. To teach the pendant, run the app according to Step2.
 You should see the robot doing sine waves (up-down motion), as requested by the FRI Client.
+    6. [Optional] In case you want to test another program from the list in Solution Explorer [the right-hand side window], :guilabel:`right click on it then select “Set as Startup Project, then click the green Play button again`.
+If the application ``RealTime_FRI_RobotApp1`` is active, we should see the robot arm executing an up-down [sine wave] motion.

 .. _fig_kuka_sunrise_application2: